 Correspondence, articles, translations, and miscellany concerning Gilfillan’s work as a Protestant Episcopal missionary on the White Earth Indian Reservation (1872-1898) and his study of Ojibwe language and culture.
 They include: Articles and reminiscences by Gilfillan and his wife Harriet on their missionary work; Gilfillan’s translations of Ojibway personal and place names and legends; letters (1883-1893) in Ojibwe from Ojibwe ministers and missionaries, with Gilfillan’s translations; miscellaneous letters and memorabilia on Ojibway language and culture and on church affairs; family and genealogical data; information on the erection of a monument to Gilfillan in Itasca State Park (1940).
 Two scrapbooks (1872-1913) contain clippings on Protestant Episcopal church activities, missions in Minnesota, Gilfillan’s work, the Ojibwe Indians, and Minnesota history.

-MNHS call number: See the finding aid in the library (M168 and P620).
+MNHS call number: See the finding aid in the library or use the scanned PDF (M168 and P620).

 St. Columba Parish (White Earth) Parish Registers, 1853-1933.